bbannier/zeek-language-server/README.md

 This server provides support for highlighting via [tree-sitter highlighting queries](https://tree-sitter.github.io/tree-sitter/syntax-highlighting).
-To tweak existing or add new queries one needs to edit the files in [`crates/tree-sitter-zeek/vendor`](https://github.com/bbannier/zeek-language-server/tree/main/crates/tree-sitter-zeek/vendor), and perform a bug of the submodule.
+To tweak existing or for adding new queries one needs to edit the files in [`crates/tree-sitter-zeek/vendor`](https://github.com/bbannier/zeek-language-server/tree/main/crates/tree-sitter-zeek/vendor), and perform a bump of the submodule.